Orange-OpenSource/a11y-guidelines/src/en/web/must-haves-checklist.md

 ---
-title: "Web - WCAG based guidelines for testing"
+title: "Must-haves criteria for Web"
-abstract: "A set of criteria for websites and web applications to present the procedures and tools to check compliance with WCAG"
+abstract: "Our essential criteria to be followed for websites and web applications"
 displayToc: true
 leftColumn:
   display: false